Yelp/mrjob/docs/guides/spark.rst

 the :py:class:`~mrjob.step.SparkScriptStep` class, which specifies the path (or URI) of the script and its arguments.

-As with :py:class:`~mrjob.job.JarStep`\s, you can interpolate input and output paths using :py:data:`~mrjob.step.INPUT` and :py:data:`~mrjob.step.OUTPUT` constants.
+As with :py:class:`~mrjob.step.JarStep`\s, you can interpolate input and output paths using :py:data:`~mrjob.step.INPUT` and :py:data:`~mrjob.step.OUTPUT` constants.
 For example, you could set your job's :py:meth:`~mrjob.job.MRJob.steps` method up like this::